isomerpages/csc-odex/pages/Terms of use.md

 **6 Intellectual Property**
 Materials, including source code, pages, documents and online graphics, audio and video in The Website are protected by law.

-Illustrations are taken from
+Illustrations used are from [Storyset](https://storyset.com/people).
+We do not own the rights to the illustrations.

-<a href="https://storyset.com/people">People illustrations by Storyset</a>

 Apart from any fair dealings for the purposes of private study, research, criticism or review, as permitted in law, no part of The Website may be reproduced or reused for any commercial purposes whatsoever without our prior written permission.